Loading [MathJax]/extensions/TeX/mathchoice.js

 Solution:

-Since $f$ is a convex function, we have $$\renewcommand{\arraystretch}{2} \begin{array}{lll} \displaystyle \int_{0}^1 f(x) \ dx= \displaystyle \dfrac{1}{2}\left[\int_{0}^1 f(x) \ dx+\int_{0}^1 f(1-x) \ dx \right]&=&\displaystyle \int_{0}^1 \dfrac{f(x)+f(1-x)}{2} \ dx \\ &\geq& \displaystyle \int_{0}^1 f\left(\dfrac{x+(1-x)}{2}\right) \ dx\\&=&f\left(\dfrac{1}{2}\right). \end{array}$$
+Since f is a convex function, we have \renewcommand{\arraystretch}{2} \begin{array}{lll} \displaystyle \int_{0}^1 f(x) \ dx= \displaystyle \dfrac{1}{2}\left[\int_{0}^1 f(x) \ dx+\int_{0}^1 f(1-x) \ dx \right]&=&\displaystyle \int_{0}^1 \dfrac{f(x)+f(1-x)}{2} \ dx \\ &\geq& \displaystyle \int_{0}^1 f\left(\dfrac{x+(1-x)}{2}\right) \ dx\\&=&f\left(\dfrac{1}{2}\right). \end{array}

-On the other hand, since $f$ is convex and $f(0)=0$, we have $$\renewcommand{\arraystretch}{2} \begin{array}{lll} \displaystyle f\left(\dfrac{1}{2}\right)=2\cdot\dfrac{f(0)+f\left(\frac{1}{2}\right)}{2}&=& \displaystyle 2\int_{0}^1 \left[(1-x)f(0)+xf\left(\dfrac{1}{2}\right)\right] \ dx \\ & \geq & \displaystyle 2\int_{0}^1 f\left((1-x)\cdot0+x\cdot\dfrac{1}{2}\right) \ dx \\&=& \displaystyle 4\int_{0}^{\frac{1}{2}} f(x) \ dx, \end{array}$$ and the conclusion follows.
+On the other hand, since f is convex and f(0)=0, we have \renewcommand{\arraystretch}{2} \begin{array}{lll} \displaystyle f\left(\dfrac{1}{2}\right)=2\cdot\dfrac{f(0)+f\left(\frac{1}{2}\right)}{2}&=& \displaystyle 2\int_{0}^1 \left[(1-x)f(0)+xf\left(\dfrac{1}{2}\right)\right] \ dx \\ & \geq & \displaystyle 2\int_{0}^1 f\left((1-x)\cdot0+x\cdot\dfrac{1}{2}\right) \ dx \\&=& \displaystyle 4\int_{0}^{\frac{1}{2}} f(x) \ dx, \end{array} and the conclusion follows.

 Mathematical Reflections 2016, Issue 1 - Problem U365